pubnub/pubnub-mcp-server/resources/sdk_docs/unity_mobile-push.md

 ### Returns

-No actionable data.
+AddPushNotificationsOnChannels() returns no actionable data.
 Check status.isError().

 ## List push notifications channels for a device

-List channels with push enabled for the specified device token.
+List channels that have push notifications enabled for the specified device token.

 ### Method(s)